DO WE NEED TO GET APPROVAL FOR RENOVATION?

 Renovation approval possession from the local authorities is very simple.

-Before getting everything started, make an appointment with the said department and next, consultation with the local building inspector.
+Before getting everything started, make an appointment with the said department and next, consult with the local building inspector.
 The person in charge will give the requirement plan approval.
 Then, the building renovation plan approval needs to be submitted to the local council.

 Here are documents needed to get a building renovation plan approval: